Making Heterocycles Behave In C–H Activation

 Even with one of their best directing groups, an N-methoxy amide, the researchers couldn’t get the reaction to work initially.
 But then they switched from a palladium(II) catalyst to palladium(0).
 Palladium(II) is so electron-poor, Yu says, that it coordinates strongly, even to neutral moieties, such as heterocycles, that have electron pairs to spare.
 Palladium(0) coordinates with neutral heterocycles weakly by comparison, but it coordinates with anions readily.
 So Yu and Dai surmised that they could choose the right directing group as an anion surrogate and ensure that there are no other anions in the reaction mixture to coordinate to palladium(0).
 They could then position their active palladium species at the directing group instead of at the heteroatom and use C–H activation on heterocycles.

-Sure enough, the team demonstrated C–H activation with structures typically found in drug candidates, including those with pyridine, oxazoline, indole, furan, thiazole, and phosphoryl moieties.
+Sure enough, the team demonstrated C–H activation with structures typical for drug candidates, including those with pyridine, oxazoline, indole, furan, thiazole, and phosphoryl moieties.
 Usually, when C–H activation works with heterocycles at all, the bond that’s modified is adjacent to the heteroatom.
 Yu and Dai’s reaction overcomes this selectivity pattern.
 The process uses the team’s favored N-methoxy amide group as the directing group, and it uses air as the sole oxidant.
 Only free amine groups substantially lower the reaction’s yield.

-The work is “a clever approach to a very relevant problem in drug discovery,” say Merck Research Laboratories chemists Timothy Cernak, an associate principal scientist, and Daniel DiRocco, a senior scientist.
+The work is “a clever approach to a very relevant problem in drug discovery,” comment Merck Research Laboratories chemists Timothy Cernak, an associate principal scientist, and Daniel DiRocco, a senior scientist, in an e-mail.
 Any reaction that works on real-world substrates is a welcome addition to the toolbox, they say.
-But it remains to be seen how general the reaction will be, they caution, because the chemistry generates “an esoteric, albeit versatile,” product.
+But it remains to be seen how general the reaction will be, they note, because the chemistry generates “an esoteric, albeit versatile,” product.

 The reaction products are imidate heterocycles that can be converted to a number of other structures, including hard-to-make lactams, Yu points out.
 The team is working with Bristol-Myers Squibb to apply the chemistry to a heterocyclic drug candidate.